matias-vazquez/SistemasEmbebidos/LSE08/README.md

 ### __Part I: Setting up FreeRTOS for the SAMD21G18 processor__

-1. Download the following FreeRTOS files adjusted for Arduino zero from the link below.
-Place the downloaded folder as shown:
+1. Download from this repository the FreeRTOS files for Arduino Zero, and save the downloaded folder on path (create folder if necessary):

     `C:\Users\Username\Documents\Atmel Studio\7.0\FreeRTOS`

 2. Create a _GCC C Executable_ project in ATMEL studio.

-3. On the Solution Explorer, create two folders: `include` and `source` and move the contents from your FreeRTOS folder to the respective created folders on your project: `include → include` and `src → source`
+3. On the _Solution Explorer_, create two folders: _`include`_ and _`source`_ and move the contents from your FreeRTOS folder to the respectively newly created folders in your project: _`include → include`_ and _`src → source`_.

-4. Copy all the files from the folder indicated below and paste them into the source folder at the solution explorer.
-C:\Users\YOURUSErNAME\Documents\Atmel Studio\7.0\FreeRTOS\src

-5. Paste the following code into your `main.c`:
+4. Paste the following code into your `main.c` file:

 ```c
 /* Kernel includes. */